Skip to main content

 Student Employment

-• Working 0 to 20 hours per week has been shown to have a positive impact on time management and overall GPA.
+• Working has been shown to have a positive impact on time management and overall GPA.
+Students can work up to 28 hours per week.

 • Part-time employment usually offers the flexibility to work around class schedules.